CahidArda/cahidarda.github.io/_portfolio/portfolio-2.md

 ## Introduction

 The project I worked on aimed to automate this process.
 The cross-section image would be fed to the algorithm by the operator and the algoritm would output the contents of the fiber.
 An example thread cross-section can be seen below.
 Each whiteish blob is an individual fiber.
 Our task is to segment these individual fibers and find area & type of each fiber.
-This task was not easy because the images are usually low contrast, blobs are adjacent to each other and different types of fibers look alike in the photoes.
+This task was not easy because the images are usually low contrast, blobs are adjacent to each other and different types of fibers look alike in the photos.

 <br/><img src='/images/portfolio/kesit-sample.BMP'>